ONSdigital/csvcubed/external-docs/docs/guides/configuration/columns/measures.md

 To reuse an existing measure definition, whether it is reused in its entirety as an exact copy of the existing definition, or if it is used as a base to create a new measure upon, the `from_existing` field allows a URI to be given to apply an existing measure's definition (and therefore all its details) to this column.
 When this is done, specifying any other fields in the values object such as `label` or `description` will overwrite those fields of the existing column definition.
 This is how an existing definition can be used as a base to create new measures.

-Measure configuration using the `from_existing` field can be done either by attaching the measure to an observation column, or by defining a measures column.
+Measure definition using the `from_existing` field can be done either by attaching the measure to an observation column, or by defining a measure within a measures column.

-### Defining a measure in an observation column, using an existing measure definition:
+Defining a measure in an observation column, using an existing measure definition:

 ```json
    "Exports": {
       "type": "observations",